-It improves access dramatically by providing consistency in the form of headings used to identify authors, place names, uniform titles, series, and subjects.
+Authority control is essential for effective local system searching.
+It improves access dramatically by providing consistency in the form of headings used to identify authors, place names, preferred titles, series, and subjects.
 Keywords offer extensive and powerful search capabilities, but they are no substitute for authority control.

 From a processing perspective, batch authority control is achieved through a series of clean-up operations.